 Grounds maintenance at UofL is the responsibility of Physical Plant.
 The Sustainability Council works with the Grounds crew to explore ways to protect campus trees; to minimize the waste and excessive use of water, fertilizers, pesticides, salt and fossil fuels; and to find effective options for lower-maintenance and native species plantings.

 Although we’re located in an urban area, our 309-acre park-like Belknap campus has over 2500 trees representing dozens of species, many of which are native to our bioregion.
 UofL researchers and students have helped catalog over 1,740 individual trees just on the core of Belknap campus that represent a total of 117 species from 54 genera.
-Explore our Tree Inventory and learn even more with UofL's new TREE-App (Tree Research, Education, and Exploration-Application).
+Explore our Tree Inventory and learn even more with UofL's TREE-App (Tree Research, Education, and Exploration-Application).

 We invite you to take a self-guided 1.75mile walking tour of some of the interesting and historical trees on Belknap campus.
 Check out the interactive map with your smartphone, tablet or any computer, download the Tree Tour pamphlet or pick up a print version during business hours at the North Information Center, 1999 S. First Street (call 502-852-6565 for information).